 Why Dental Cleanings are So Important

-Good oral hygiene and routine dental care can improve your overall health and well-being.
-When your mouth is healthy, the rest of your body will reap the benefits.
-In this guide, you’ll learn more about dental cleanings and why they’re such an important part of a comprehensive wellness plan.
+Good oral hygiene and routine dental care can improve THE overall health and well-being.
+When the mouth is healthy, the rest of the body will reap the benefits.
+In this guide, one will learn more about dental cleanings and why they’re such an important part of a comprehensive wellness plan.

-Practicing good oral care at home and receiving regular cleanings will help to remove plaque, tartar, and harmful bacteria from your mouth and keep you healthy.
-If you’re experiencing mouth pain, however, it’s important to contact us as soon as possible.
+Practicing good oral care at home and receiving regular cleanings will help to remove plaque, tartar, and harmful bacteria from the mouth and keep one healthy.
+If someone is experiencing mouth pain, however, it’s important to contact us as soon as possible.
 Waiting may make things worse, and preliminary treatment is easier, less costly, and less invasive.

 What’s Involved in a Cleaning?

 There are two types of cleanings.
 A routine dental cleaning involves the removal of plaque at the gum line and on the surfaces of a patient’s teeth; it’s typically done with lasers or handheld tools.
 If there’s suspected periodontitis or gingivitis, a deep cleaning may be required.

 Deep cleanings target calculus and plaque below the gum line, which is usually found in areas where bone loss has occurred.
 A deep cleaning targets the areas that are difficult to reach with normal oral care methods.
 Most patients receive standard cleanings after a deep cleaning has been performed.

 Standard dental cleanings are typically done in one visit and do not require anesthesia.
 However, deep cleanings often require sedation and may be done in multiple visits.
 Many patients choose to have their checkups and cleanings done in one visit.
 If the dental checkup uncovers cavities or other issues, the dentist will recommend that one schedule a follow-up appointment.